 What happens when I arrive?

-Please have your pre-booking either printed out, or available on your phone to show us.
+We just need your name to access your booking on our system.
 We will check it against our bookings and give you instructions for entering the Grotto.
 We have a hand sanitiser station at the main entrance; we ask that everyone use it before entering.